 CID co-sponsored the Roundtable on Intercultural Dialogue in Asia held at the University of Macau, China, on March 28-30, 2014, and posted a video documenting that event in August.
 Co-organizers were Todd Sandel (Communication) and John Corbett (English).

 Min He, a master’s student at Royal Roads University (Canada), served as Assistant to the Director for 6 months across 2016-17.
-Her focus was to learn who follows the CID website and/or the various social media platforms, and prepare a report for Board members (the summary is public).
+Her focus was to learn who follows the CID website and/or the various social media platforms, and prepare a report for Board members (the summary has been made public).